sjsivert/sjsivert/apps/next-website-app-dir/docs/readme.md

 Next 13 has build in support using the `metadata` export (static) or by exporting the `generateMetadata` function.
 This has been implemented for all pages in this project.
 For more info, see https://beta.nextjs.org/docs/guides/seo

+-   The main `app/layout.tsx` file configures the basic metadata, which is then overridden by the individual pages

 ## Running Playwright end-to-end tests

 More info about Playwright here: https://playwright.dev/